suit-wg/architecture/draft-ietf-suit-architecture.md

 When developing Internet of Things (IoT) devices, one of the most difficult problems to solve is how to update firmware on the device.
-Once the device is deployed, firmware updates play a critical part in its lifetime, particularly when devices have a long lifetime, or are deployed in remote or inaccessible areas where manual intervention is cost prohibitive or otherwise difficult.
+Once the device is deployed, firmware updates play a critical part in its lifetime, particularly when devices have a long lifetime, are deployed in remote or inaccessible areas where manual intervention is cost prohibitive or otherwise difficult.
 Updates to the firmware of an IoT device are done to fix bugs in software,